-Challenging what is with what could be
+Challenging what is with what could be.
+Reimagining the women's health care clinic experience.

-Project Challenge: How might we reimagine women’s health clinic experience?
+How might we reimagine women’s health clinic experience?
 How might we encourage proactive and preventive care?
 How might we improve accessibility to women of differing income level and marital status?

 For this project, I was tasked with cross-analyzing data and finding problems in the community of Savannah, GA that design can help eradicate.
 Through secondary research and primary research including interviews and sorting activities, I created a proposed health clinic located in one of Savannah’s run-down buildings.
 Observing other health clinics and immersing into clinic appointments myself, I was able to identify pain points and areas of improvement.